kankaweec/emp_services/README.md

 you run the application with mvn spring-boot:run command in Terminal, the Spring Boot application will get started in port 8080

-and I have a JSON file for import to POSTMAN and call services
+and I have a JSON file (Employee Services.postman_collection.json) for import to POSTMAN and call services